 Landscapers, Let Me Live!

-But this night what interested me were the fresh greens, the flower-heads included.
+This night what interested me were the fresh greens, the flower heads included.
 I looked for signs of herbicide spray and did not see any, no tortured-growing or dead-deformed plants around.
 And it was 1/4 mile or so from the nearest road.
 I decided to gather a batch, stripping off leaves and young flowers from some of the plants.

 Wild Spinach Pesto, Garlicky Good

 For several years my go-to preparation was cooked as a side dish like spinach.
-I’d do this when I found enough to bother, because they do shrink down in the pan.
-Otherwise I’d use them like spinach in other dishes.
+I’d do this when I found enough to bother, because it does shrink down in the pan.
+Otherwise I’d use it like spinach in other dishes.

 The book, Foraging & Feasting: A Field Guide and Wild Food Cookbook (2013), is by Dina Falconi, an herbalist, forager, and cook based in New York’s Hudson Valley.
 Falconi masterminded the book, which includes plant maps featuring botanical illustrations by Wendy Hollender for 50 common edible plants, informational charts, foraging how-to’s, and a cookbook of Falconi’s master recipes.
 The two raised $115,000 on Kickstarter to pay for production and printing costs for the hardcover book, which is available at www.botanicalartspress.com.
-I will be publishing a more in-depth review.
-In the meantime, Dina was kind enough to share her recipe:
+Dina was kind enough to share her recipe:

 Wild Green Pesto Master Recipe by Dina Falconi